Starting Debt Snowball

 1. Restaurants

 Stop eating out!
-Seriously.
-Each time you buy a sandwich, or a bag of chips, or a soda, from your office cafeteria you are extending the amount of time it’ll take you to get out of debt.
-If you can pack you own lunch, cook dinner at home, and brew your own coffee, you’ll be able to get back to your eating out ways sooner.
-So stop going to restaurants now, so that you can order whatever you want from the menu, once you’re debt free.
+Each time you buy a sandwich, a bag of chips, or a soda from your office cafeteria, you’re extending the time it will take to get out of debt.
+By packing your own lunch, cooking dinner at home, and brewing your own coffee, you’ll save a substantial amount over time.
+Plus, once you’re debt-free, you’ll be able to treat yourself to dining out and ordering whatever you want without guilt.
+The key is to stop now so you can enjoy later.

 2. Annual Subscriptions